Capital Allocation Line (CAL)

 Next, we need to determine the composition of the risky portfolio.
 From what we’ve learned above, we know it should have a Sharpe ratio that is as high as possible.
 That’s where Markowitz’s portfolio selection comes in.

-By combining a riskfree and a risky asset, we can construct portfolios that exhibit different levels of risk.
+By combining a riskfree and a risky asset, investors can construct portfolios that exhibit different levels of risk.
 That way, we can construct portfolios that meet investors’ needs.
 The Capital Market Line (CML) helps investors in allocating money between the risky- and the riskfree asset.
-The model can easily be implemented using Excel.
+The model can easily be implemented using an Excel spreadsheet.